Montana RN to MSN Programs

 The length of an RN to MSN program can fluctuate wildly depending on a student's individual factors.
 Part-time or full-time study can make a big impact, as well as whether the student is starting out with an ADN or BSN.
 Many programs, on average, can be completed in 2-3 years.
 Admission is typically granted at the beginning of each semester, often including the summer semester.

 Tuition and Cost of Attendance

 While a graduate degree in nursing can be a costly venture, many students are able to receive financial aid or scholarships to help them pay for school.
 Like an undergrad degree, students are responsible for tuition, fees, and other mandatory expenses.
 For instance, a student at Montana State University can expect to pay roughly $15,100 per year for tuition, fees, books, and more.
 This is not inclusive of additional nursing-related fees.

 MSN-educated registered nurses are eligible for rewarding careers such as:

 - Nurse Anesthetist

 RN to MSN Salary Comparison

 Aside from the prestige that comes with advanced nursing careers, RNs who hold an MSN degree also enjoy an increased salary.
-For example, a nurse practitioner with an MSN in Billings, Montana earns an annual base salary of $94,541.
-A general registered nurse in Billings, however, earns a median annual salary of $54,000.
+For example, a nurse practitioner with an MSN in Billings, Montana earns an average annual salary of around $99,000.
+A general registered nurse in Billings, however, earns an average annual salary of $67,000.